demosche/lethal-company-modded/ModdedBuild/BepInEx/plugins/ButteryStancakes-EnemySoundFixes/README.md

 # Enemy Sound Fixes
 Fixes numerous issues with missing sound effects, or SFX playing when they shouldn't.
+Using [LCMaxSoundsFix](https://thunderstore.io/c/lethal-company/p/Hardy/LCMaxSoundsFix/) in addition to this mod is *highly* recommended, but not required.
 - Players
   - Fixed fall damage not playing its special sound effect unless you crash with a jetpack
 - Snare fleas